muenalan/btest/README.md

 bash library for testing software

 ## Description
+This package provides the *btest* tool and library.
+The library can be sourced in any bash script.

+## Aim
-Single-file library for testing in shell environments.
-Tests and subtests are grouped into testblocks, allowing for clearer development and organization.
+1. grouped into testblocks.
+This allows for clearer development and organization.
+2. Tests should be executable as standalone scripts.
+3. The *btest* commands allows for invocation of batches of tests (in directories).

 ## Output
 Per default produces [TAP](https://testanything.org/) compatible output.